mantou132/gem/packages/gem/docs/en/README.md

       GemElement’s simple, familiar development model makes it easier than ever to build Web Components.

       Express your UI declaratively, as a function of state.
-No need to learn a custom templating language – you can use the full power of JavaScript in your templates.
+No need to learn a custom template language – you can use the full power of JavaScript in your templates.
 Elements update automatically when their properties change.

   - title: Observation
     desc: >